+x25 route [#position] [selection-options] [modification-options] disposition-options [xot-keepalive-options]

-x25 route[#position][selection-options][modification-options]disposition-options[xot-keepalive-options] no x25 route[#position][selection-options][modification-options]disposition-options[xot-keepalive-options]
+no x25 route [#position] [selection-options] [modification-options] disposition-options [xot-keepalive-options]

 Syntax Description #position (Optional) A pound sign (#) followed by a number designates the position in the routing table at which to insert the new entry.
 If no value for the position argument is given, the entry is appended to the end of the routing table. selection-options (Optional) The selection options identify when the subsequent modification and disposition options apply to an X.25 call; any or all variables may be specified for a route.
-For selection keyword and argument options, see the table in the "Usage Guidelines" section.
-For selection and modification pattern and character matching and replacement see the tables in the "Usage Guidelines" section.
+For selection keyword and argument options, see Table 119 in the "Usage Guidelines" section.
+For selection and modification pattern and character matching and replacement see Table 121, Table 122, and Table 123 in the "Usage Guidelines" section.
 Although each individual selection criterion is optional, at least one selection or modification option must be specified in the x25 route command. modification-options (Optional) The modification options modify the source or destination addresses of the selected calls.
 The standard regular expression substitution rules are used, where a match pattern and rewrite string direct the construction of a new string.
-For modification keyword and argument options, see the table in the "Usage Guidelines" section.
-For selection and modification pattern and character matching and replacement see the tables in the "Usage Guidelines" section.
-Although each individual modification is optional, at least one selection or modification option must be specified in the x25 route command.

-disposition-options Specifies the disposition of a call matching the specified selection pattern.
-For disposition keyword and argument options, see the table in the "Usage Guidelines" section. xot-keepalive-options (Optional) The XOT-keepalive options specify an X.25 over TCP (XOT) keepalive period and number of XOT-keepalive retries.
+For modification keyword and argument options, see Table 120 in the "Usage Guidelines" section.
+For selection and modification pattern and character matching and replacement see Table 121, Table 122, and Table 123 in the "Usage Guidelines" section.
+Although each individual modification is optional, at least one selection or modification option must be specified in the x25 route command. disposition-options Specifies the disposition of a call matching the specified selection pattern.
+For disposition keyword and argument options, see Table 124 in the "Usage Guidelines" section. xot-keepalive-options (Optional) The XOT-keepalive options specify an X.25 over TCP (XOT) keepalive period and number of XOT-keepalive retries.
 XOT relies on TCP to detect when the underlying connection is dead.
 TCP detects a dead connection when sent data goes unacknowledged for a given number of attempts over a period of time.
-For XOT-keepalive keyword and argument options, see the table in the "Usage Guidelines" section.
+For XOT-keepalive keyword and argument options, see Table 125 in the "Usage Guidelines" section.

-Command Default No entry is created in the X.25 routing table.
+No entry is created in the X.25 routing table.